The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

 The Tactical Fix:

-• Practice asking “How did that make you feel?”
-(Yes, it’ll feel weird.
-Do it anyway.)
+• Ask “How did that make you feel?” even if it feels awkward

 Type 4: The Individualist’s Internal Movie